ccloc

 Type: double

 Defines the end of the second noise window.
 This value is relative to the first P arrival.
-If not given then noiseEnd is set to signalBegin + 1.
+If not given, noiseEnd is set to signalBegin + 1.
 The minimum mean of both defined noise windows is used finally.
 This parameter is optional and set to noiseEnd if not given.

 Please note: In most cases it is not necessary to set this parameter.